-Zuma spacecraft launched by SpaceX is lost after failing to reach orbit
+Zuma spacecraft launched by SpaceX is lost after failing to enter stable orbit

 But the spacecraft apparently did not separate as it was supposed to from the upper stage of the rocket and did not reach a stable orbit, according to a U.S. administration official and two sources who were briefed on the matter.
 The sources would not confirm what exactly the payload was, saying it was classified.

-The mission itself was shrouded in secrecy even before it failed to reach orbit.
+The mission itself was shrouded in secrecy even before it failed to enter a stable orbit.
 The government agency that ordered the spacecraft has not been disclosed.

 Northrop Grumman (NOC), the aerospace and defense company that built the Zuma spacecraft, would only say: "This is a classified program.
 We cannot comment on classified programs."
 SpaceX has also declined to give details about the spacecraft.

+In a statement, the Department of Defense said, "As a matter of policy we do not comment on classified missions."

 It was not immediately clear if the failure of this mission was due to problems with the SpaceX rocket, or with the Zuma spacecraft.
 SpaceX issued a statement Tuesday suggesting that its rocket performed as designed.

-Note: Correction: The headline and first sentence of this article have been updated to reflect that the Zuma spacecraft failed to enter a stable orbit.